Samuel107/telekinesis-project/README.md

 If anyone would like further explanation or have questions on how I used these scripts in Unity, go ahead and email me at selefthe@indiana.edu.
 I am mostly a beginnerer to Javascript and Unity so please bear with my sloppy skills.

+## Goal:

+The main goal of this project is to properly implement working VR aspects into a program.
+I am not focusing on visual aspects or 100% perfect audio.
+The main focus will be creating scripts that manipulating objects in different ways.

+The next stage is to use these VR aspects to create something.
+This will be another project in the future.

 ## Project Layout

 #### Software Using: